tm-raph-alba/infra-design-milestone-raph/README.md

 - **HTTP only (no TLS to users).** Certificates require a DNS name; this deployment has only a bare IP, which changes on rebuild.
 - **Out of scope per brief:** multi-region/HA, auth/SSO, production monitoring/SLOs, model fine-tuning.
-- **Any content change replaces the VM.** Application content is currently baked into cloud-init.yaml, which runs only on a VM's first boot — so even a one-line HTML edit forces Terraform to destroy and recreate the VM.
 ---

 ## Runbook